 It is relatively easy to hire a car or taxi to take you for a day trip, or shorter distances.
 But I suggest asking around.
 We had 1400LE and 750LE quoted for a 2 hour trip from Sharm el Sheikh to Nuweiba.
 So it can vary quite a lot.
 Ask your hotel, ask a taxi driver, hop on a mini bus and ask them too!

 Getting in and out of Egypt can be done by air, land or sea.
-Here is a little synopsis on how to get around in the country and I will add more information as it comes up and work on general travel advice for the country in another post!
+Here is a little synopsis on how to get around in the country and I will add more information as I get it.

 Egypt Air Travel